The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 This restaurant is located in the Old Quarter of Hanoi, making it an excellent place for tourists.
 But it’s also a favorite among locals due to its delicious food and friendly staff.
 The restaurant can accommodate groups, solo travelers, couples, families, and friends without problems—it’s simply that good!

 The elderly will love Huong Vi Restaurant because they serve their meals quickly, so you don’t have to wait too long after ordering your food.
-Children are also welcome because plenty of children’s toys are available on site if you get bored while waiting for their meal.
+Children are also welcome because plenty of children’s toys are available on-site if you get bored while waiting for their meal.

 10. Indochine Restaurant, Hue